 Interestingly, Mercedes Benz seems to be unearthing the most unique influencers in this space.
 Yes, there is a 21 year-old-vehicle engineering student with 58k followers – who knew?!

-At the time of writing there were yet to be any brands showcasing long(er)-form content through IGTV – give it time though! – but stories are now actively being used by all the luxury brands mostly to showcase their models as they would in a brochure – as Ferrari has done for example.
+Stories are actively being used by all the luxury brands mostly to showcase their models as they would in a brochure – as we’ve seen Porsche do recently.

-For most other sectors, stories align themselves best to live events or the here and now, content the automotive sector is often lacking.
+For most other sectors, stories align themselves best to live events or the here and now, the type of content the automotive sector is often lacking.

 Do these brands have a personality?
 Over to you on that, but apart from BMW’s wry choice of influencers, there are *some* flourishes of humour and fun – though they’re in the minority.